-A. Legislation passed during the 2017 Regular Session of the Kentucky General Assembly and effective as of June 29, 2017, amended KRS 160.380 to permit a board member's relative to be employed as a substitute for a certified or classified employee if the relative is not:
+A. KRS 160.380 permits a board member's relative to be employed as a substitute for a certified or classified employee if the relative is not:

-- ▶ A regular full-time or part-time employee of the district; - Accruing continuing contract status or any other right to continuous employment; - Receiving fringe benefits other than those provided other substitutes; or - ▶ Receiving preference in employment or assignment over other substitutes.
+- A regular full-time or part-time employee of the district; - Accruing continuing contract status or any other right to continuous employment; - Receiving fringe benefits other than those provided other substitutes; or - Receiving preference in employment or assignment over other substitutes.